Get a quote

 Our approach to COVID-19

-COVID-19 is affecting us all.
+COVID-19 may have felt like it was in our rearview mirror but with the discovery of the new strain of the virus, the government has decided to put some of the old regulations back in place.
 Here on our COVID-19 page, we have two sections.
 First, we have summarised some of the key support the government is providing to businesses today.
 Second, we talk more as to how Mayflower is dealing with COVID-19 in engaging with businesses and individuals with as little disruption as possible.

 Latest updates on government support

-The rate of change when it comes to legislation, grants, furlough, and policy is unprecedented.
-It’s easy to miss out on and difficult to follow at times.
-We will look to give you the key messages here, so you don’t lose out.
-As with anything, there are caveats and exceptions, so do get in touch if you need more assistance with the rules.
+The rate of change when it comes to government support is unprecedented, with many schemes having ended.
+While we’re unsure whether this new strain of the virus will bring back any government grants and schemes, we’re giving you the key messages as of right now so that you don’t lose out.
+As with anything, there are caveats and exceptions so feel free to get in touch if you need more assistance with the rules.

 Difficulty paying your self assessment tax bill